 Wear a Mouthguard

 To prevent injury to your crown, a protective mouth guard should be used when you are playing active sports.
 Accidents and trauma are common reasons why a crown may come dislodged.
-If your crown does become loose, let our doctor know immediately.
+If your crown does become loose, let your doctor know immediately.
 The crown is cemented, but it can still come loose.

-Why Crowns Are Worth the Cost
+Why Crowns Are Expensive but Worth the Cost

 Crowns restore your bite and your confidence.
 Poor oral function can lead to jaw pain and poorly chewed food.
 If you have a tooth that is severely decayed, you are likely in oral pain.
 Untreated decay puts you at risk of complications like an abscess or root canal infection.